maxchampoux/KYC_Automation/README.md

 URL: /companies/
 ```

 Congrats!
-You just opened you account, and then we want to know a bit more about you.
+You just opened an account with us, and then we want to know a bit more about you.
 Just a few questions to answer before enjoying your iBanFirst account.

 **Parameters:**